TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. attribute:: failureException

-      This class attribute gives the exception raised by the test method.
-If a test framework needs to use a specialized exception, possibly to carry additional information, it must subclass this exception in order to "play fair" with the framework.
+      This kundi attribute gives the exception raised by the test method.
+If a test framework needs to use a specialized exception, possibly to carry additional information, it must subkundi this exception in order to "play fair" with the framework.
 The initial value of this attribute is :exc:`AssertionError`.

    .. attribute:: longMessage

-      This class attribute determines what happens when a custom failure message is passed as the msg argument to an assertXYY call that fails.
+      This kundi attribute determines what happens when a custom failure message is passed as the msg argument to an assertXYY call that fails.
       ``True`` is the default value.
 In this case, the custom message is appended to the end of the standard failure message.
       When set to ``False``, the custom message replaces the standard message.

-      The class setting can be overridden in individual test methods by assigning an instance attribute, self.longMessage, to ``True`` or ``False`` before calling the assert methods.
+      The kundi setting can be overridden in individual test methods by assigning an instance attribute, self.longMessage, to ``True`` or ``False`` before calling the assert methods.

-      The class setting gets reset before each test call.
+      The kundi setting gets reset before each test call.

       .. versionadded:: 3.1